ajnyga/navigation/README.md

 - *Better UI* for arranging items, something like Nestable?
 - *Custom themes* may have own css classes used in frontend/components/primaryNavMenu.tpl (for example Bootstrap) and these are now hard coded in createMenu function.
 One option would be to use plugin settings to save css class names.
-- Upon enabling the plugin in a journal the tables should be prefilled with
+- Upon enabling the plugin in a journal the tables should be prefilled with the default navigation items
 - When turning on warnings in config.inc.php editing items leads to a blank page with {status: true etc. Nothing in the error_log and no javascript errors present.
 - a lot of tidying up.
 OJS3 plugins are hard to write because there are so few of them and no documentation exists